markfinger/python-js-host/README.md

 rather than during runtime.
 It also enables connections to managed hosts to be preserved between restarts of your python process.

+If you want to run multiple hosts and/or control the connection process, set this to `False`.
+Be aware that if you set it to `False`, managed hosts may not preserve connections when your python process restarts.

 Default: `True`

+### URL_OVERRIDE

+Overrides the root url which requests are sent to.

+By default, the root url is inferred from the config that the host generates from your file.

+If you want to route requests, set it to a string such as `'http://127.0.0.1:9009'`.

+Default: `None`

+### VERBOSITY

+Indicates how much information the host should print the terminal.
+By default this will print to the terminal whenever processes are started or connected to.

+If you want to suppress all output, set it to `js_host.verbosity.SILENT`.

+Default: `js_host.verbosity.PROCESS_START`

 Django integration